RichRich2112/Dynamic-Color-Wave-Lighting/README.md

 ## Configuration

-*   **Color Bulbs:** Choose the target `capability.colorControl` devices you want included in the effect.
+* **Color Bulbs:** Choose the target `capability.colorControl` devices (Z-Wave, Zigbee, or Matter RGBW) you want included in the effect.
 Unselected color bulbs on the network will automatically turn off when the loop activates to maintain ambient immersion.
 * **Theme Configuration:** Select your active profile.
 * **Set a bulb every (seconds):** The delay between updating individual bulbs in the sequence.
 Lower numbers make the "wave" move faster across your room.
 * **Then pause (seconds):** The wait time after an entire wave has rolled through before shuffling the device order and firing the next wave.
 * **Base Effect Brightness:** Sets the ceiling level (1-100%) for the bulbs.
 Profiles like *Candlelight* and *Ember & Hearth* will dynamically scale below this number to simulate physical flickering.

 ### Automated Triggers (Optional)
 * **Switch Control:** Associating a switch will activate the wave when turned **On** (and capture current lighting states).
 Turning it **Off** stops the animation and shuts down all selected fixtures.
 * **Button Control:** Specify a button device, action (pushed, held, doubleTapped), and target button number to trigger or terminate the sequence independently.

 ---